-Xylella lives in the xylem of plants and therefore insects that feeds on the xylem are potential vectors of the bacterium between plants.
+Xylella lives in the xylem of plants.
+Insects that feed from the xylem can acquire Xylella and transmit the bacterium to other plants.

 The meadow froghopper, Philaenus spumarius, has been associated with transmission of Xylella in olive in Europe.
 However, other species are associated with transmission in the Americas, for example the leafhoppers Oncometopia fascialis and Homalodisca vitripennis are important vectors of Xylella in citrus and grapevine, respectively, and therefore other insect vectors could be important if the bacterium became established in new areas.

 It is estimated that there may be around 20 xylem-feeding insect species that could vector Xylella in the UK, in particular species of Anoterostemma, Cicadella, Euscelis, Evacanthus and Graphocephala (leafhoppers), and Aphrophora, Cercopis and Neophilaenus (froghoppers).
 BRIGIT will increase our understanding of their geographical distribution and population structures of these potential vectors.